Spring cleaning? Here’s what Goodwill actually wants you to donate - NewsBreak

 “We work with a dealer here that finds those shoes, and they actually match shoes that are the same size and have the most similar look,” she said.
 The dealer then distributes the rematched shoes to charities in other countries, giving them to people in need.

 About 50% of donated items end up on the sales floor, Nelson said.
 Of those items, only about 60% end up being sold.
 Everything that isn’t resold is brought to a clearance outlet, where it’s sold by the pound.
-In other cases, the organization makes an effort to salvage or recycle the items.Skippy recalling peanut butters that may contain stainless steel fragments
+In other cases, the organization makes an effort to salvage or recycle the items.Skippy recalling some peanut butters

 The only thing Nelson said the Goodwill branch she works with in Arizona can’t accept is toxic waste.
 Pretty much everything else is fair game.